 LA Dance History

-The following is NOT (even close to!) all inclusive.
+The following is NOT even close to all inclusive.
 Recognizing that there’s always more, please email me to connect and/or share your findings and stories.

-The Roots of American Modern Dance:
+American Modern Dance:

 -